 Check out our video!

-If you'd like to volunteer to help plant a rain garden, please email Save the Sound's Evan Welsh here or call (203) 787-0646, x116.
-Space is limited as each rain garden planting requires about 10 to 15 volunteers, so contact us today!
+If you'd like to find out more about the Rain Garden Program, please email Save the Sound's Evan Welsh here or call (203) 787-0646, x113.
 Be sure to visit our calendar of events to stay updated about our rain garden events and other volunteer opportunities.